skyfe79/Awesome/README.md

 ## Go

-- [opencode](https://github.com/sst/opencode) - AI coding agent, built for the terminal.
+- [encore](https://github.com/encoredev/encore) - Open Source Development Platform for building robust type-safe distributed systems with declarative infrastructure
 - [local-gitingest](https://github.com/bigwhite/local-gitingest) - a command-line tool that converts a local Git repository into a single text file.
 - [opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
 Built for the terminal.
 - [nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.